 4. Tents to sleep on the rooftop are nice if you have them, bring them.

 There are many local attractions in the area, including the Khao Yai National Park.
 They provide hiking, camping, as well as night safari to see many wild native animals.
 The areas near the park also offered many local private attractions, such as underground water spring (free to the public) for swimming and relaxing, mushroom farm, even an amusement park with a water theme.
 They are not walking distance, but rides can be arranged.
-Public bus from town to Khao Yai entrance cost 30 baht then you can get to the camping ground using your thumbs or tell the ranger you need a ride.
+Public bus from town to Khao Yai entrance is about 30 KM then you can get to the camping ground using your thumbs or tell the forest ranger that you need a ride.

 Many people like to rent a scooter, which is available in town.
-Rental fee is 300 Baht for one day and 500 Baht for overnight.
+Let me know if you need to rent one.

 Pak Chong city is also nice and becoming quite comfortable to hang out during day and night.
 Local coffee shops are very friendly and cheap.
 Getting there is a 4 KM hitchhiking and a minibus ride, which total about 25 KM.
 Public bus to town is about 30 baht.

-If time allowed, once a week or so, we do take a drive to the night market in town, which is quite enjoyable for the local dishes and drinks.
+If time allowed, once a week or so, we do take a drive to the night market in town for locally cooked meal, which is quite enjoyable and different from the farm meal.
+If everyone like to, we also can stop at a pub for some live music before we head back to the farm and sleep!

 Limited internet access